yuno-payments/yuno-docs/docs/PLUGINS/vtex/configure-yuno-as-provider.md

 > 📘 Adding Multiple Payment Methods
 >
 > If you want to add more than one payment method to offer to your clients, you need to repeat steps **7** and **8** for each payment method.
 For example:
-> * To offer both Visa and Mastercard, repeat the steps twice—once for Visa and once for Mastercard
+> * To offer Visa and Mastercard, repeat steps **7** and **8** two times, one for Visa and the other for Mastercard.
-> * To offer cards and alternative payment methods like MercadoPago Checkout Pro or PIX, configure each payment method separately
+> * To offer cards and alternative payment methods like Mercado Pago Wallet or PIX, configure each payment method separately.

 9. As the last step, you have to configure the Webhook URL to receive the updates from the payments.
    1. Access the [Yuno Dashboard](https://auth.y.uno/u/login?) and select **Developers**.